 Religiously motivated violence

-Murders in churches: are
+Murders in U.S. Churches:

 High levels of fear are circulating within the Christian community.
 This is